Antoniorios17/kuralabs_deployment_4/README.md

 # Additions
 ## Webhook
-* To make the current configuration more automated you can connect jenkins to the github repository:
+* To make the current configuration more automated you can connect jenkins to the github repository
+* This will trigger jenkins whenever there is a new update on the reposiroty